XMaroRadoX/XMaroRadoX/README.md

 ### <div align="center">I'm Marwan👋, a DevOps engineer from the pharaoh lands👨‍💻 working remotely since 2020 🚀</div>

-- 🔭 I’m currently working on competing in the next ICPC tournament🏆.
+- 🏆 I’m currently working on competing in the next ICPC tournament.

 - 🌱 I’m currently learning Docker and Kubernetes